 Visually, the Absolute Vodka party was cool but it reminded me of home, as it was winter themed.
 It did help take the edge off the New Orleans heat though.

 What about presentations?
 Well, aside from the two presentation I participated in, a tasting event with Chivas, a book signing and a radio interview, I didn’t really invest heavily in learning this year.
 Before I do a presentations I tend to sequester myself in quiet solitude (usually my hotel room) as I like to be reasonably professional and knowledgeable when I’m speaking.
 I find that works, but it does kill a few hours of my day.
 Then after a presentation I need food, because drinking on an empty stomach is a really bad idea.
 After all of this, it’s time for the evening events.

-Salt & Bubbles presented by Andrew Nicholls and I went over extremely well.
-Expect to see a variety of "house soda waters" at bars in the near future.
-I'm actually going to write that session up and post it here since people seemed to find the info genuinely useful.
+Salt and Bubbles presented by Andrew Nicholls and I went over extremely well.
+Expect to see a variety of “house soda waters” at bars in the near future.
+I’m actually going to write that session up and post it here since people seemed to find the info genuinely useful.
 That post should be up, you know, when I get to it.
 But my plan is to begin writing more frequently here so expect it sooner than later.

 Another fun way to spend time at Tales is in the Monteleone lobby, where you meet great and interesting people.
 It really is the social center of Tales, along with the much expanded Carousel Bar.

 For those who have followed my adventures at Tales for the past few years, it was basically the same but on a grander scale.
 If you are serious about bartending or cocktails you really need to plan for Tales 2013.
 For me it has become less about learning and more about teaching and networking.
 But it is still the best party of the year and I will be back for 2013.